The Great Repatriation and Native Born Hispanics

 These combined suites of policies would reduce the resident Hispanic population of the United States to roughly 20 million people, which corresponds to estimates by the Pew Research Center which found that had it not been for post-1965 mass immigration the Hispanic population of the United States would be some 20 million people, comprising just 8% of the American population.
 This stands in stark contrast to the 62.1 million Hispanics which currently represent 19% of the American population.

-Whatever path and policies are decided upon, it is clear that White Americans have a vested interest in ending the demographic transformation of their country and the bankruptcy that it is leading too.
+Whatever path and policies are decided upon, it is clear that Americans have a vested interest in ending the demographic transformation of their country and the bankruptcy that it is leading too.
 It is also clear that Hispanics in the United States, increasingly unhappy and feeling out of place, need a different trajectory to follow.

 It is time for a Great Repatriation.